-- MUST report the hardware feature flag android.hardware.wifi. - MUST implement the multicast API as described in the SDK documentation Resources, 79]. - MUST support multicast DNS (mDNS) and MUST NOT filter mDNS packets (224.0.0.251) at any time of operation including when the screen is not in an active state.
+- MUST report the hardware feature flag android.hardware.wifi. - MUST implement the multicast API as described in the SDK documentation [Resources, 97]. - MUST support multicast DNS (mDNS) and MUST NOT filter mDNS packets (224.0.0.251) at any time of operation including: - o Even when the screen is not in an active state. - For Android Television device implementations, even when in standby power states.